File collaboration in SharePoint with Microsoft 365

 While SharePoint provides shared libraries for shared files that teams can collaborate on, users also have an individual library in OneDrive where they can store files that they own.

-When a user adds a file to their individual library, that file is not shared with anyone else.
-Users' individual libraries do, however, provide the same sharing capabilities as SharePoint, so users can share files in their individual libraries as needed.
+When a user adds a file to OneDrive, that file is not shared with anyone else.
+OneDrive provides the same sharing capabilities as SharePoint, so users can share files in OneDrive as needed.

 A user's individual library can be accessed from Teams, as well as from the OneDrive web interface and mobile application.